 When Birmingham City Council put together their support offer for local organisations receiving the UK Shared Prosperity Fund (UKSPF), they knew that digital confidence and impact reporting were going to be key.
-That’s where I came in.
-Brought on as part of a wider delivery team: Including my fab collaborator Chris from Digikick - I was asked to support their grantees with two areas that often feel like a bit of a kerfuffle: digital operations and evaluation.
+That’s where we came in.
+Brought on as part of a wider delivery team: Including my fab collaborator Chris from Digikick - we were asked to support their grantees with two areas that often feel like a bit of a kerfuffle: digital operations and evaluation.

-Over the course of the programme, I led practical sessions to help local socially driven organisations feel more confident using digital tools and improve the way they collect, analyse, and report their impact data.
-All sessions were designed to be relevant, accessible, and immediately useful - no jargon just real, doable solutions to help them work smarter and show their impact more clearly.
+Over the course of the programme, we led practical sessions to help local socially driven organisations feel more confident using digital tools and improve the way they collect, analyse, and reporttheir impact data.
+All sessions were designed to be relevant, accessible, and immediately useful - to help them work smarter and show their impact more clearly.

-On the digital side, I designed and ran several hands-on workshops designed to help grantees improve how they run things day to day.
-We looked at simple, effective ways they could upgrade their digital systems, introducing tools to help with comms, task management, admin, and more.
+On the digital side, I designed and ran several hands-on workshops to help grantees improve how they run their operations.
+We looked at simple, effective ways they could upgrade their digital systems, including new tools to help with comms, task management, admin, and more.

-Then there was the evaluation element.
-This is where things got really tailored: I delivered 5x one-to-one sessions with individual organisations, learning more about their current data and reporting processes.
-We also hosted 3x group workshops to dive into the practical side of things - Strengthening data collection, getting clearer on impact outcomes to make sure everyone could confidently report back in line with UKSPF requirements.
+There was also the evaluation element of the project for which I delivered 5x one-to-one sessions with individual organisations, learning more about their current data and reporting processes.
+We also hosted 3x group workshops to dive into the practical side of things - Strengthening data collection and getting clearer on impact outcomes to make sure everyone could confidently report back in line with UKSPF requirements.

-Across both strands of the project, it was all about giving people the tools, confidence, and clarity to do their work better not just for funders, but for their own learning and growth too.
+Across both strands of the project, it was all about giving community business owners the tools, confidence, and clarity to do their work better not just for their community, but for their own learning and growth too.

 This support made a noticeable difference for grantees navigating the UKSPF programme.
 Here’s what came out of it: